JuliaPlots/UnicodePlots.jl/README.md

 - [ ] Refactor barplot to the new API
 - [ ] Animated sparklines using cursor movement
 - [ ] 4x4-block-canavs as preparation for histograms
+- [ ] color cleanup: standard to white, no explicit color for border

 ## License